“Am I Covered?” : Understanding Your Counselling Options

 Access

-Access to counselling is often more rapid, although if a therapist in your community is popular and sought-after, there will be a waiting list or they may not be accepting new clients.
+Access to private counselling is often more rapid, although if a therapist in your community is popular and sought-after, there will be a waiting list or they may not be accepting new clients.
 Sometimes popular therapists have a cancellation list that you can ask to be added to.
 If you have a problem that can’t wait, ask that therapist for a referral to another counsellor.

 If there is a counselling option I haven’t thought of, please let me know.
 I am always pleased to answer questions about accessing counselling in general or with me personally.
 Please be in touch!